-If you have nowhere to live on release, the Through the Gate team or your Offender Supervisor can help you.
+If you have nowhere to live on release, the Through the Gate team or Probation staff can help you.
 If you have children or are vulnerable, you may be placed on a priority housing list.
 There are four main types of accommodation: